Load from Spark Dataframe

 2012-11-11T08:59:21.311+00:00|9345853030710|166.75.225.76|Chrome|good|4

-The processed data will be sent to TigerGraph as CSV file sources for the loading job:
+The processed data will be sent to TigerGraph in batches as CSV file sources for the loading job:

-To let TigerGraph parse the data correctly, please make sure you are setting loading.separator and loading.eol to an unique character.
+To let TigerGraph parse the data correctly, please make sure you set loading.separator and loading.eol to characters which do not appear in your data fields.

 Usage